 Introduction and Overview

-For nearly 50 years, the National Association of Clean Water Agencies (NACWA) has been the leading advocacy voice on municipal clean water issues.
+For 50 years, the National Association of Clean Water Agencies (NACWA) has been the leading advocacy voice on municipal clean water issues.
 A primary reason for this is the continued willingness of NACWA members to meet with Members of Congress and their staffs, providing direct input to legislative decisions that will impact clean water utilities and their communities.
 While NACWA staff work hard on Capitol Hill to inform the legislative process, meetings by NACWA members play a critical role in advancing the Association’s overall advocacy agenda.
 These meetings between a utility and the elected representatives serving the utility’s ratepayers are among the most important advocacy actions that a clean water agency can take.

 This guide outlines the steps for a successful interaction with Members of Congress and their staff, providing a simple primer for meeting and building relationships with key decision-makers.
 The guide is designed to be an introductory resource for you to begin your advocacy work, whether that involves congressional meetings in Washington, DC or back home in local district offices.
 This guide is not exhaustive so please look to the NACWA Government Affairs team as a resource.

 Get Involved!
 It’s a Privilege and a Right of Citizenship.

 From the beginning, citizenship in America was designed for people to help govern themselves.